Rule 2: The Practice

 - the docket number of the case in the court;

-- the title of the case as it appears on the docket of the court;
+- the title of the case as it appears on the notice of lodging;

-- the name or title of the court and the parish from which the case came;
+- the name or title of the court and the parish from which the case originated;

 - the name of the judge who rendered the judgment or ruling complained of;

-- a statement as to whether the case comes before the court on appeal or in response
+- a statement as to whether the case comes before the court on appeal or under the supervisory jurisdiction of the court;

 - The brief of the appellant shall contain, under appropriate headings and in the order indicated: